holoviz-topics/holoSeq/HoloSeqOverview.md

 Some features have a length while others for 2D grids are points.
 Many features may have optional annotation.

 To convert feature positions into plot axis coordinates, contig lengths are cumulated in the order given, and a zero is inserted, to give the ordinal position on the axis, for the first base of each ordered contig.
+The ordering makes a big difference to the visualisation.
+Typically, contigs are length sorted, but sometimes it makes more sense to use the names allocated at assembly - these depend on the assembly team and for the VGP, are typically SUPER for large, chromosome like features and SCAFFOLDS for less complete pieces.
+Then there are UNLOC versions of both of these where the actual ordering is not yet known well enough to assemble into a chromosome.

 When a feature is mapped, the appropriate contig's cumulated start is added to the feature offset, to give the ordinal start coordinate on that axis for the start of the feature.

-Additional annotation values may be optionally displayed as hover tooltips.
+A linear model makes sense for a contig, but the idea of making a single linear axis from many contigs is a fiction - they exist as multiple chromosomes, each with a maternal and paternal haplotype strand.
+It is important to understand that this fiction is used here to make it easy to "see" all the data.
+It is a model, and like all models, wrong, but in this case, useful if the limitations are understood.
+Sequential contigs on any axis are not sequential in the nucleus where the entire genome is rolled up into a complicated kind of hairball, confined to a volume of about 10 cubic microns.

-## Input format for 1D and 2D features on pre-mapped axis coordinates
+## Metadata and data format for 1D and 2D features on pre-mapped axis coordinates

-The converters produce gzip compressed text files.
+The converters produce gzip compressed text files, ready for the display application.

 The text file must start with a header section, where every row begins with `@`.

 The first row of the must be either `@v1HoloSeq1D [bar|scatter|line]` or `@v1HoloSeq2D`, or the data will not be processed.

+Rows starting with '@@' are metadata, such as the plot title, and the URI and name of the reference sequence or haplotype.

 For 1D data, the chart type may be one of `bar`, `scatter` or `line`.
 Default is `bar`.
 Regions with 4 or more SD above or below the global mean are emphasised